FlowFuse/website/src/node-red/getting-started/editor/index.md

 # {{meta.title}}

-The Node-RED Editor is one of the most important and essential components of Node-RED, as the main focus of Node-RED is to enable visual programming.
-The editor provides a graphical interface that allows users to create, configure, and manage flows easily.
+The Node-RED Editor is one of the most essential components of Node-RED.
+As the main focus of Node-RED is to enable visual programming, the editor provides a graphical interface that allows users to create, configure, and manage flows easily.

 ![Node-RED Editor Window](./images/node-red-editor-window.png "Node-RED Editor Window"){data-zoomable}

 ## The main components of the Node-RED editor

-The Node-RED Editor has four main component as following:
+The Node-RED Editor has four main components as follows:

 - Header: The [header](./header.md) contains the instance name, user profile menu and the main menu.
 - Pallete: The [palette](palette.md) is a sidebar containing all of the nodes that are installed and available to use.